Sports at Hill House

 Hockey is the major sport at Hill House for Girls in the Michaelmas Term and for Boys in the Lent Term.
 Last season over 350 pupils represented the school on Hockey pitches throughout the North of England.

-The Paver Hockey pitch opened in September 2015 and is finished to a very high specification.
-The new pitch brought great excitement for pupils and staff, who could not wait to play on it.
 The coaching at Hill House School is of a high standard, with many of the academic staff (some of whom have international honours) contributing alongside professional coaches.
-Over the past 12 months the pupils have benefited from coaching sessions from GB internationals Imran Sherwani, Ollie Willars and Chloe Rodgers.
+Pupils have benefited from coaching sessions from GB internationals Imran Sherwani, Ollie Willars and Chloe Rodgers.

 The School currently runs 34 teams, from 1st XI to Under 9 C team level, encouraging all girls and boys to enjoy and develop in the sport.
 Fixtures tend to take place during games afternoons and after school, and the teams also have two training sessions a week.